skippy-io/skippy-io.github.io/docs/docs/docs.markdown

 and flakiness without compromising the integrity of your builds.
 You can run it from the command line, your favorite IDE and continuous integration server.
 Skippy supports Gradle, Maven, JUnit 4 and JUnit 5.

-Skippy supports all types of tests where the tests and the code under test run in the same JVM.
-It provides the most value for test suites that are either slow or flaky, regardless of whether the suite contains unit, integration, or functional tests.

-## What is it not?

 Skippy is specifically designed to prevent regressions in your codebase.
+It supports all types of tests where the tests and the code under test run in the same JVM.
 It is best suited for deterministic tests, even those prone to occasional flakiness.
-However, if your tests rely on external service calls and you require these tests to fail in response to external service issues, then Skippy may not be the appropriate tool for your needs.

-Skippy currently does not support end-2-end tests where the tests and the code under test run in separate JVMs.
+It provides the most value for test suites that are either slow or flaky (regardless of whether the test suite contains unit, integration, or functional tests).

+## What is it not?

+Skippy is not designed for tests that assert the overall health of a system.
+Don't use it for tests you want to fail in response to misbehaving services, infrastructure issues, etc.

 ## Highlights